saichaithanya6/Measuring-and-Mitigating-AVM-Bias/Readme.md

 Test an AVM for racial bias in model outcomes, quantify the size of the bias, if any, identify model features that drive the bias, and describe potential societal harms that can result from this bias.

 ### Data descriptions used in the project:
+The model to be explored in this hackathon is an AVM that allegedly estimates home values based on 7.5 million statistical and machine learning models.
+While the predicted home value and contract or sale price for each property are not given in the dataset, the log errors, i.e., the difference between the log of a Zestimate value and the log of a sale price, are given and the log error should be treated as the model target.

 a. properties_2016.csv - all the properties with their home features for 2016.

 b. properties_2017.csv - all the properties with their home features for 2017